-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

-Some factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-It will take 30 minutes-2 hours.
+It will take 30 minutes to 2 hours.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Gastroenterological Association